timothypratley/justice/README.md

 The order of the relation is the reverse of the justice abstraction.
 Bridge variables are created to join the clauses together.

-Justice maintains a global rule registry of all rules created with `defrule`.
+Justice maintains a global rule registry of all rules created with `defq`.

 ### Relations